 “Breastfeeding was something I knew I wanted to do but it was only when I found I had supply issues I discovered that I was willing to walk to the end of the Earth to try to make it work.
 Rationally I knew she would be fine with formula supplements, but something altogether deeper took over and I found I was willing to do practically anything to return her to being exclusively breastfed as soon as possible.”

 For some, that will mean days or weeks of struggling and then they get to a place where breastfeeding is what they had hoped for, and they are so relieved that they didn’t stop.
 And they are rightly proud of what they have achieved.

 And for others, they get to the point, where they make the decision to stop or her goals evolve so that she gets to a place where she is satisfied: even if it is different from what she first hoped for.
 Only she can make that decision if she is to gain any sense of peace with it.
 She has to know it’s her choice.
 And it might be that her goals may change.

 4. Tell her it’s okay to be angry

-As a supporter, giving mothers space to be angry can be liberating for them.
-A mother might feel angry that system has let her down.
-Many mothers who are struggling with breastfeeding have been failed at some point, by not getting the skilled support and information they needed in the early days.
+As a supporter, giving a mother space to be angry can be liberating for them.
+They might feel angry that system has let her down.
+Many who are struggling with breastfeeding have been failed at some point, by not getting the skilled support and information they needed in the early days.
 Or worse, that their breastfeeding relationship has been sabotaged by ill-informed support or care in the early days or weeks.